zprovenzale/CSC212FishGrid/README.md

 The learning objectives of this assignment are twofold:

 1. Learn more Java!
 Read some bigger starter-code and ask questions!
-2. Practice using ``List``s!
+2. Practice using ``List<Fish>``s!
 Almost every TODO I left is about a ``List``, although there are some about adding fields to classes.
 3. Learn about inheritance -- ``WorldObject`` does nearly all the work for ``Fish``, ``Snail`` and ``Rock``!

-***Due Date***: September 27, 2019.
+***Due Date***: February 20, 2020.

-Remember that we will have the next assignment opening on that day, so don't save it until the last minute!
+Remember that we will have the next assignment opening the next day, so don't save it until the last minute!

 ## TODO(lab) and TODO(FishGrid) Fixing!